Grant request must be received on or before April 1, 2018.

-RFP format: The actual proposals should not exceed five pages sized 8 1/2 x 11 inches, font size Arial 11 (including text, references and budget) following the outline and numbering system shown below.
+RFP format: The actual proposals should not exceed five pages (including sections A through G shown below), 8 1/2 x 11 inches per page, font size Arial 11, at least one-half inch margins (top, bottom, left and right).
 A cover letter is requested.
 Please include the name and e-mail of the Principal Investigator in the cover letter.
+Please follow new electronic submission procedures below.

 A. Summary (1/4 page).